-AirPods tips and tricks: Mastering Apple's wireless earphones
+Apple AirPods tips and tricks: How to get the most out of Apple's wireless earphones

 How to connect two AirPods to an iPhone

-You can connect two sets of AirPods to an iPhone so you could have the first and second generation paired, for example.
+You can connect two sets of AirPods to an iPhone so you could have the first and second generation paired, or the third generation and AirPods Max, for example.
 To do this, follow the same pairing process for the second pair as you did the first.

 When you connect another pair of AirPods, the name of the first pair will see a "1" added to it and the second pair you connect will have a "2" after its name.
 Both will appear on any other iOS devices linked to your Apple ID.
+We have a separate feature on connecting two sets of AirPods and sharing audio.

-Apple AirPods battery tips and tricks
+Apple AirPods and AirPods Pro battery tips and tricks

 How to check battery on AirPods

 Checking the battery of your AirPods is very simple on iPhone.
 Make sure your iPhone is next to your AirPods case and open the AirPods case.
+For AirPods Max, bring them close to your iPhone and press and hold the noise control button.

 The battery percentage of both your AirPods and the AirPods case will appear side-by-side on the bottom of your iPhone display.
+You can also ask Siri what your AirPods battery is like.

 How to charge AirPods